matteobaccan/dbchat/README.md

 ### Step 1: Download

-Download the latest release from [GitHub Releases](https://github.com/skanga/dbmcp/releases):
+Download the latest release from [GitHub Releases](https://github.com/skanga/dbchat/releases):
-- `dbmcp-2.0.3.jar` - Basic version (PostgreSQL, SQLite, H2, HSQLDB, CSV)
+- `dbchat-2.0.3.jar` - Basic version (PostgreSQL, SQLite, H2, HSQLDB, CSV)
-- `dbmcp-2.0.3.jar` - Standard version (add MySQL, MariaDB, ClickHouse)
+- `dbchat-2.0.3.jar` - Standard version (add MySQL, MariaDB, ClickHouse)
-- `dbmcp-2.0.3.jar` - Enterprise version (add Oracle, SQL Server, DB2)
+- `dbchat-2.0.3.jar` - Enterprise version (add Oracle, SQL Server, DB2)
-- `dbmcp-2.0.3.jar` - All databases included (400MB+)
+- `dbchat-2.0.3.jar` - All databases included (400MB+)

 NOTE: You can also build an efficient custom jar with only the drivers you need.
 See [INSTALL.md](INSTALL.md)  for details

 IMPORTANT: Make sure that you are properly LICENSED to use any JDBC driver you install.
-The DBMCP license does not cover any third party code or binaries.
+The DBChat license does not cover any third party code or binaries.

 ### Step 2: Install Claude Desktop (or any other MCP client)